Princess O’Rourke, 1943, Warner Bros. Starring Olivia de Havilland, Robert Cummings, Charles Coburn. Directed by Norman

 Princess Maria (Olivia de Havilland), heir to the throne of an unnamed European country, has taken refuge in New York City for the duration of WWII.
 With her is her Uncle Holman (Charles Coburn), who shows particular concern she marry soon and produce male heirs.
 He has someone picked out, a man for whom Maria quite clearly states she feels no attraction.

 On a flight to California, Maria, who is afraid of flying, takes too many sleeping pills.
 When bad weather forces the plane to return home, the pilot, Eddie O’Rourke (Robert Cummings), co-pilot Dave Campbell (Jack Carson) and stewardess (Julie Bishop) aren’t able to wake her.
 To further complicate matters, Maria is flying under the name Mary Williams, and she gave no address when she booked her flight.

 Eddie takes her home, but is careful to have Dave and his wife Jean (Jane Wyman) stop by to help him care for the heavily sedated woman.

 It isn’t long before Maria and Eddie have fallen for each other.
 He still doesn’t know who she is, and royal constraints are pulling tight.

 Olivia de Havilland later called this role “one of the most satisfying” she did while under contract to Warner Bros., even though it came at a turbulent time in her life.
 Between the time filming was completed and the movie was released, she sued her studio in a move that would ultimately significantly weaken the studio system Hollywood was built on.
 She won the lawsuit, but did not work for nearly two years while she was essentially blacklisted.

 This was the directorial debut for Norman Krasna, who was well established as a screenwriter by this time.
 His work included such movies as Bachelor Mother and Mr. and Mrs. Smith.
-Krasna won the Academy Award for Best Writing, Screenplay.
+Krasna won the Academy Award for Best Writing, Screenplay for this film.